jotavare/jotavare.github.io/README.md

 documentation site built with [Jekyll](https://jekyllrb.com/) and the [just-the-docs](https://just-the-docs.com/) theme, deployed with GitHub Pages.

-It gathers notes I wanted in one searchable place rather than scattered across
-repositories: cheatsheets for the tools I use and a longer set of x86 assembly notes written while learning it.
+I built it to learn GitHub Pages and Jekyll, and it grew into a place to keep the notes I made while studying: cheatsheets for gdb and valgrind, and a longer set of x86 assembly notes written as I worked through the subject.
+It documents what I was learning, and is not a reference I maintain for day-to-day use.

 ## CONTENTS